Common ADHD Interventions

 • Medication

-If you believe you or your child is living with ADHD, a healthcare professional can provide you with an evidence-based assessment to determine whether further testing, a diagnosis, and treatment are necessary.
+If you believe you or your child is living with ADHD, a healthcare professional can provide you with an evidence-based assessment to determine whether further testing, diagnosis, and treatment are recommended.

 iStock/SDI Productions